 Personal Income.
 Real per capita income levels in Massachusetts increased faster than the national average between 1994 and 1997.
 In 2000, Massachusetts had its highest per capita income growth in 16 years, exceeding the national growth rate by 2.4 percentage points.
-From 2001 to 2003 real income in both Massachusetts and the United States declined, with a steeper decline in Massachusetts.
+From 2001 to 2003 real income in both Massachusetts and the United States declined, with steeper declines in Massachusetts.
 However, real income levels in Massachusetts remained well above the national average.
+In 2004 and 2005, income growth was comparable in the state and the nation.
 In 2006 and 2007, income in the state grew faster than in the nation.
-In 2008, real income stagnated in Massachusetts while national real income fell.
-For the last fifteen years only the District of Columbia, Connecticut, and New Jersey have had higher levels of per capita personal income.
+In 2008, real income fell in both the state and the nation.
+Only the District of Columbia, Connecticut, and New Jersey have had higher levels of per capita personal income.
 The following graph illustrates these changes in real per capita personal income in Massachusetts, New England, and the United States since 1970.